karthik-pj/careflow_setup/replit.md

 - Zone alerts are deduplicated within 30-second windows
 - MQTT publisher uses async queue to avoid blocking DB transactions
 - MQTT handler supports both `beacons` and `data` arrays in gateway messages
+- Signal window should be at least 10 seconds for reliable position calculation with intermittent MQTT signals

 ## Security
 - MQTT passwords are NOT stored in database